 The Magic Button trigger enables users to simply click a button to complete a trigger in a Logged-in recipe.
-There are a couple of ways to use this button:
+It’s like a custom WordPress button that do almost anything you want it to – no custom code or programming required!

 - Create a recipe with a single trigger (the Magic Button).
 Clicking the button immediately runs the recipe’s actions on the user.
 This enables you to give users a button that can do anything Automator has an action for, or even execute multiple actions (enrolling the user in a course, sending them an email, adding a new role, etc.).